Tag Archive for: Austin Half Marathon

 Austin Marathon

-30th Anniversary 3M Half Marathon Booth
+2025 3M Half Marathon Booth

 Fleet Feet Austin

 Visit our friends at Fleet Feet Austin and snag some gear to get you to the start line and beyond.
 They will have some Run Austin gear but it is limited so get there as soon as you can.
-They’ll also have hydration and nutrition for your last-minute needs.
+They’ll also have hydration and nutrition from GU for your last-minute needs.

 Twenty-Six Two Marathon Club